-White vegetable fat (shortening), is a solid white fat that has traditionally been used in pastry making, however in cake decorating it has a number of uses:
+I couldn’t create my cakes without this very useful product!
+White vegetable fat (shortening), which is often referred to as just White Fat, is a solid fat that has traditionally been used in pastry making.
+In cake decorating, however, it has a number of uses:

 This beneficial ingredient is often known by a brand name.
 In the UK it is Trex; South Africa, Holsum; Australia, Copha; and in America, Crisco.
 These products are more or less interchangeable in cake making.
 You will find your white vegetable fat in the chiller counter of your supermarket, near the butter and margarine.